websight-io/docs/docs/cms/deployment/kubernetes/index.md

     mongodb-0.mongodb-headless.cms.svc.cluster.local:27017
     mongodb-1.mongodb-headless.cms.svc.cluster.local:27017
     ```
-    You will need the connection details in the next step.
+    You will use the connection details in the next section.

     !!! tip "MongoDB"
         For simplicity in this step we use [Bitnami MongoDB Helm chart](https://bitnami.com/stack/mongodb/helm) with default configuration for replicaset architecture (2 data-bearing members and 1 arbiter).